A guide with useful phrases and expressions in Cape Verdean Creole, the Cape Verde language

 You can’t leave Cape Verde without having tried its national drinks: grogue and ponche!
 Grogue is made out of distilled sugar cane and can have up to 40% of alcohol!

-Grogue is the basis of ponche including molasses, lime and fruit.
+Grogue is the basis of ponche, which includes molasses, lime, and fruit.
 Ponche can be compared to liqueur and is much sweeter than grogue.

 Conversely, ponche is a real sweet treat!
 There are many kinds: coconut, honey, passion fruit (my favorite!), or tamarind.
 Just try them all and find your own favorite!